 To make the system work, Cartier’s engineers invested five years of their lives and applied for four patents describing a system that comprises “two differentials that change the speed transmitted by the wrist to the micro-rotor into a constant speed, thus ensuring the regular advance of the seconds indicator that moves with the rotor and, therefore, the good timing performance of the watch.”

-Called Calibre 9800 MC, the new movement is really huge.
+Called Calibre 9800 MC, the new movement is not only technically sophisticated, but is also really, immensely huge.

-While its diameter is more or less average at 35.80 mm, the thickness of the movement is somewhat staggering at whole 10.10 millimeters.
+While the diameter of hulk is more or less average at 35.80 mm, the thickness of the caliber is somewhat staggering at whole 10.10 millimeters.
 This is quite a height for a micro-rotor type of movement that usually shave a millimeter or two off the usual thickness of an automatic caliber with a “full-size” oscillating weight.

 To make the final product easier on a wrist, Cartier crafted the case in ultra-light niobium-titanium alloy that is often used in superconducting magnets.
 As a result, the weight of the chunky case was reduced to only 55 grams.